Collegium Musicum (band): From 1969 to 1974

+Marián Varga's organ of choice when performing live was the Hammond X-77 model (top), his pictured here alongside one of his Yamaha electric keyboards (bottom), in 2012.

-Konvergencie was an immense project for a rock group to undertake at the time.
-It is a double LP, the first in Slovak history, with each side containing a single song, nearly all over twenty minutes in length.
-The only time something of this magnitude had been done previously was with fellow English progressive rock group Soft Machine and their seminal album Third (1970), released only a year prior.
-The songs on Konvergencie range from a live recording of the epic multi-movement "Suita po tisíc a jednej noci" ("Suite After One Thousand and One Nights"), a reinterpretation of composer Rimsky-Korsakov's 1888 piece Scheherazade, to "Eufónia" ("Euphony"), a rock jam in D mixolydian that abruptly turns into an extended solo improvisation on Varga's Hammond organ, complete with high-pitched screeches, drones, and tone clusters.
+Konvergencie was an immense project for the group to undertake.
+It is a double LP, the first in Slovak rock history, with each side containing a single song, nearly all over twenty minutes in length.
+The only time something of this magnitude had been done prior was with fellow English progressive rock group Soft Machine and their seminal album Third (1970), released only a year prior.
+The songs on Konvergencie range from a live recording of the epic multi-movement "Suita po tisíc a jednej noci" ("Suite After One Thousand and One Nights"), a reinterpretation of composer Nikolai Rimsky-Korsakov's 1888 piece Scheherazade, to "Eufónia" ("Euphony"), a rock jam in D mixolydian that abruptly morphs into a series of extended solo improvisations on Varga's Hammond, a grand piano, and church organ – complete with polytonality, drones, tape manipulations, and abrasive tone clusters.
+As it was intended to be released during the late winter of 1971, there contains on Konvergencie multiple themes relating to Christmas, New Year's Day, and snowy weather.
 This album was Collegium Musicum's greatest musical achievement financially, selling over 140,000 copies in Czechoslovakia and earning Varga a large amount in royalties.
 It would later be declared the second greatest Slovak album of all time by a jury of twenty-five members, including Varga, in 2007.

-Marián Varga's organ of choice when performing live was the Hammond X-77 model (top), his pictured here alongside one of his Yamaha electric keyboards (bottom), in 2012.

-Fero Griglák continued to tour with Collegium Musicum into the year 1972, but grew dissatisfied when he wished to have his own compositions performed, being sidelined by Varga.
+Griglák continued to tour with Collegium Musicum into the year 1972, but grew dissatisfied when he wished to have his own compositions performed, being sidelined by Varga.
 He left and formed the jazz-rock band Fermáta with keyboardist Tomáš Berko that same year.
 Rasťo Vacho would return but leave again soon after, at which point Varga, Frešo and Hájek made the decision to stay together as a trio and perform live without a guitarist.
 This was unique for a rock group at the time, yet drew even more similarity to Keith Emerson and his bands The Nice and Emerson, Lake & Palmer.
-The only album corresponding with this lineup was 1973's Live, recorded during a July 21 performance in the Slovak Radio Building (then called the Czechoslovak Radio Concert Hall).
+The only album corresponding with this lineup was 1973's Live, recorded during a 21 July performance in the Slovak Radio Building (then called the Czechoslovak Radio Concert Hall).
 It featured more emphasis on Frešo's virtuosic bass lines, Hájek's heavy rhythmic interplay on drums (including a drum/percussion solo over seven minutes long on the track "Monumento"), and a more loud, raucous and distorted organ tone from Varga.
 This was also the last record to feature Frešo until Continuo (1978), with him having left in 1974.